Charles Hamilton, 8th Earl of Haddington: Life

 Haddington was the eldest son of Thomas Hamilton, 7th Earl of Haddington and Mary Lloyd.

-Following his accession to the Earldom of Haddington, he was elected a Representative peer from 1807 to 1812.
+Following his accession to the Earldom of Haddington, he was elected a Scottish representative peer from 1807 to 1812.
 He held the office of Lord Lieutenant of Haddingtonshire from 1804 to 1823.
 As the hereditary keeper of Holyrood Park in Edinburgh, Haddington caused some controversy by refusing to allow member of the Aesculapian Club to extend paths and plant areas of the park.
 He caused further controversy, when he opened the Camstane Quarry on Salisbury Crags to provide paving stones for London.
 The public outcry led the House of Lords to strip his son, Thomas Hamilton, the 9th Earl, of his hereditary rights as Keeper of the King's Park in 1831.
 However Thomas was paid £40,000 (equivalent to £4.5 million in 2022) in compensation for the loss of this role.

 Lord Haddington died 17 March 1828.